At a Glance

 Newsrooms are busy and pressurised environments, involving live news production, which often requires colleagues to make quick decisions under pressure.
 We also need people who are able to use their initiative and, particularly for editorial roles, know what information might be required and how to research it.

-We will always consider any request for reasonable adjustments as part of the interview process, for example sharing key themes when that is requested in connection with a neurodivergent condition, whilst still ensuring that we are able to test a candidate\'s ability to operate in the specific environment of a newsroom.
+We need to test these abilities at the interview stage to understand how candidates will react when operating in a pressurised environment.
+This is a fundamental requirement of the role.
+We will always consider any request for reasonable adjustments as part of the interview process, for example sharing key themes when that is requested in connection with a neurodivergent condition, whilst still ensuring that we are able to test a candidate's ability to operate in the specific environment of a newsroom.

-Please note, this role will be subject to a satisfactory disclosure from the Disclosure and Barring Service (DBS)
+It will be subject to a satisfactory disclosure from the Disclosure and Barring Service (DBS).

 Production Journalist in Birmingham employer: ITV